 What to do next

-- In the upper left corner of the RDS console, select the region where the RDS instance resides.
+In the upper-left corner of the console, select the region where the RDS instance resides.
 Then you can find the RDS instance you just created.

-How do I authorize a RAM user to manage RDS instances?
+- How do I authorize a RAM user to manage an RDS instance?